 If you only take away one piece of advice from this article, we hope it’s this one: create space between work and life.

 This will mean something different for everyone.
-For some, it will mean forgoing working in your jammies on your couch to get up and go to a coworking space or coffee shop most days.
+For some, it will mean forgoing working in your jammies on your couch and go to a coworking space or coffee shop.
 For others, it simply means creating a workspace in your home that separates work and home.